qemqemqem/articlesong/README.md

 - **Claude (Anthropic)** - Lyrics generation (optional)
 - **Suno AI** (via SunoAPI.org) - Music generation & lyrics fallback

+## 📜 License

+MIT License - see [LICENSE](LICENSE) file for details.

+Open source and free to use, modify, and distribute!

 ---

 **Stay the course!** 🎸